skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

     <img class="post-image" src="/assets/posts/scam-three3.png" alt="third screenshot of scam">
   </div>

 "Edward" let me know that his "team" would review my answers and decide as to whether I passed or not.
-In my opinion, this was the best part of the scam.
+To me this was the most realistic part of the scam.
 Using the sense of scarcity and urgency, these scammers can get potential job applicants invested.
 Additionally, it took two days to hear back from the "recruiter" and this is what made me feel like this was legit.
 We have all been there, waiting on edge to see if we progressed in the hiring process, especially a remote job with lucrative pay.
-However, the content within this final email is what raised the alarm.
+However, the content within this final email is what triggered the alarm.

 <div class="post-image-container">
     <img class="post-image" src="/assets/posts/scam-four4.png" alt="fourth screenshot of scam">